Leica M10 vs Sony A7 II

 Review summary: Leica M10 vs Sony A7 II

 So what is the bottom line?
 Is there a clear favorite between the Leica M10 and the Sony A7 II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Leica M10 (Typ 3656):